gaultier/blog/build-pie-executables-with-pie.md

 Lately I have been hardening the build at work of our Go services and one (seemingly) low-hanging fruit was [PIE](https://en.wikipedia.org/wiki/Position-independent_code).
 This is code built to be relocatable, meaning it can be loaded by the operating system at any memory address.
 That complicates the work of an attacker because they typically want to manipulate the return address of the current function (e.g. by overwriting the stack due to a buffer overflow) to jump to a specific function e.g. `system()` from libc to pop a shell.
 That's easy if `system` is always at the same address.

 If the target function is loaded at a different address each time, it makes it more difficult for the attacker to find it.
-This approach has been supported for more than two decades by most OSes and toolchains and there is practially no downside.
+This approach has been supported for more than two decades by most OSes and toolchains and there is practically no downside.
 Some people report a single digit percent slowdown in rare cases although it's not the rule.
 Go supports PIE as well, however this is not the default so we have to opt in.

 PIE is especially desirable when using CGO to call C functions from Go which is my case at work.
-But also Go is [not entirely memory safe](https://blog.stalkr.net/2015/04/golang-data-races-to-break-memory-safety.html) so I'd argue having PIE enabled in all cases is preferrable.
+But also Go is [not entirely memory safe](https://blog.stalkr.net/2015/04/golang-data-races-to-break-memory-safety.html) so I'd argue having PIE enabled in all cases is preferable.

 So let's look into enabling it.